ElizaYang/BackendChallenge-main/README.md

 # Backend Challenge Starter
 This is an API challenge project implemened 3 endpoints accepting requests and writing queries to extract data.
-There are 2 parts to the challenge: the **coding portion**(#Coding Portion) and the **written portion**(# Written Portion).
+There are 2 parts to the challenge: the **coding portion**(#coding-portion) and the **written portion**(#written-portion).

 ![Product Name Screen Shot](images/screenshot.png)
 # Coding Portion